When Is A Bird Considered To Be A Pest Bird?

 Not so cute now, are they?

-Feral Pigeons (Columbia Livia) are the number one urban pest bird, causing damage where ever they nest or roost.
+Feral Pigeons (Columbia Livia) are the number one urban pest bird in Arizona, causing damage where ever they nest or roost.
 Pigeons are descendants of domesticated European Homing Pigeons or Rock Doves, so they have a varied diet and feel at ease making their homes in man-made structures.

 Generally blue-grey in color, with iridescent feathers on the head and neck, pigeons often have markings in black, white, or brown on the wings and neck.